BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/multiplexnetworks.md

 In the following we go over each non-trophic interactions in more details.
 Specifically, we explain
-how they are translated in the ODEs equations and what are the assumptions underlying them.
+how they are translated into the ODE equations and what the underlying assumptions are.

 ## Competition for space